1

 What’s Next

-And if you don’t fix it, you’re going to die from something preventable while the Pentagon loses another trillion dollars in their couch cushions.
+And if you don’t fix it, you are going to die from something that could have been cured.
+Personally.
+You.
+The person reading this.
+While the Pentagon loses another trillion dollars between the sofa cushions of its accounting department.